 Joanne Hall is the same age as Star Wars, which explains a lot….
 She lives in Bristol, England with her partner.
-She enjoys reading, writing, listening to music, playing console games, watching movies, eating chocolate and playing with the world’s laziest dog.
+She enjoys reading, writing, listening to music, playing console games, watching movies, pottering about on her allotment and playing with the world’s laziest dog.

 A full-time author since 2003, Joanne’s “New Kingdom” fantasy trilogy was published by Epress Online, and was a finalist in both the PLUTO and EPPIE awards .
 Her short stories have appeared in many publications, both print and online, including Afterburn SF, Quantum Muse, and The Harrow.

 She has had short stories published in several anthologies, including “Pirates of the Cumberland Basin” in Future Bristol, and “Corpse Flight” in Dark Spires.
 A short story collection, “The Feline Queen” was published in March 2011 by Wolfsinger Publications, and her fourth novel, “The Art of Forgetting”, was released in two volumes by Kristell Ink.
 Volume One, “Rider” was published in July 2013 to a warm critical reception, while Volume Two, “Nomad” was released in May 2014.
 “Rider” was longlisted for the 2014 Tiptree Award.

 Joanne was formerly the Chair of BristolCon, Bristol’s premier science fiction and fantasy convention, but has recently stepped down to pursue other projects.
 She has recently taken on the position of Acquisitions Editor for Kristell Ink.
 She has also edited novels, comics, and content for social media games.